Dayton Agreement

-The General Framework Agreement for Peace in Bosnia and Herzegovina, also known as the Dayton Agreement or the Dayton Accords (Dejtonski mirovni sporazum), and colloquially known as the Dayton (Dejton; Дејтон), is the peace agreement ending the three-and-a-half-year-long Bosnian War, an armed conflict part of the larger Yugoslav Wars.
-It was signed on 21 November 1995 in Dayton, Ohio, United States, at the Wright-Patterson Air Force Base.
-It was re-signed ceremonially in Paris, France on 14 December 1995.
+The General Framework Agreement for Peace in Bosnia and Herzegovina, also known as the Dayton Agreement or the Dayton Accords (Dejtonski mirovni sporazum), and colloquially known as the Dayton (Dejton), is the peace agreement ending the three-and-a-half-year-long Bosnian War, an armed conflict part of the larger Yugoslav Wars.
+It was signed on 21 November 1995 in Dayton, Ohio, United States, at Wright-Patterson Air Force Base.
+It was re-signed ceremonially in Paris, France, on 14 December 1995.

 The warring parties agreed to peace and to a single sovereign state known as Bosnia and Herzegovina composed of two parts: the largely Serb-populated Republika Srpska and mainly Croat-Bosniak-populated Federation of Bosnia and Herzegovina.
 Bosnia and Herzegovina entered into the related arms control treaty, the Florence Agreement, in 1996 under the Accords.
 The Dayton followed the Washington Agreement, signed the year prior, in collective efforts to delineate the country's geography.

-The Dayton Accords have been criticized for creating an unduly complex political governance system in Bosnia and Herzegovina as well as entrenching regional ethnic cleansing.
+Praised for establishing lasting peace in Bosnia and Herzegovina, the Dayton Accords have also been criticized for creating an unduly complex political governance system in the country, as well as entrenching regional ethnic cleansing.